David Hensley Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- Giolito starts for the first time this season for the White Sox.
+- Clevinger starts for the first time this season for the White Sox.

-- The 28-year-old righty started and threw seven innings when he last appeared Wednesday, Oct.
-5 against the Minnesota Twins.
+- The 32-year-old right-hander started and threw zero innings when he last appeared on Saturday, Oct.
+22 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.